Azure-Samples/smartbulkcopy/README.md

 Recreate Foreign Key constrints and indexes after the data has been copied successfully.

-From version 1.6 performance of copying data into a non-partitioned table with an existing clustered index (but no other indexes) has been improved, but still copying into an heap is much faster as it can happen in parallel.
+Please note that from version 1.6 performance of copying data into a non-partitioned table with an existing clustered index (but no other indexes) has been improved, but still copying into an heap is much faster as it can happen in parallel.

 ### I would change the code here and there, can I?